GameServerManagers/LinuxGSM-Docker/test/testing.md

 # Overview of testing

 - all scripts supporting `-h or --help` for all options, here are only most important explained
+- some servers need [steam credentials](steam_test_credentials) don't commit them and don't share your logs if they are used!
 - Wherever available `--version commit/tag/branch` can be:
     - empty to take recent lgsm master branch
     - a lgsm tag like `v22.1.0`